ceramicnetwork/docs/docs/reference/javascript/blockchain.md

 # Add support for a new blockchain

-This document contains a guide on how to add support for a new blockchain to the [`caip10-link`](https://github.com/ceramicnetwork/CIP/blob/master/CIPs/CIP-7/CIP-7.md) doctype, and to use it for authentication in Ceramic.
+This document contains a guide on how to add support for a new blockchain to the [`caip10-link`](https://github.com/ceramicnetwork/CIP/blob/master/CIPs/CIP-7/CIP-7.md) StreamType, and to use it for authentication in Ceramic.

 ## Ceramic and blockchain accounts